tikisen/6372_proj2/R_Code/project2_rmd/Farrow_Granger_Senkungu_Project2.md

 - Attributes will be coerced from character to numeric data type.
 - 32 NA will be introduced into the Bare_Nuclei attribute, the median will replace the NA values.
-- Add an attribute called CancerState, which is similiar to the Class attribute, the difference is that CancerState uses words to describe the condition, meaning when Class == 2, then "Benign" and when Class == 4, then "Malignanat"
+- Add an attribute called CancerState, which is similiar to the Class attribute, the difference is that CancerState uses words to describe the condition, meaning when Class == 2, then "Benign" and when Class == 4, then "Malignant "

 ```r